jmunozji/DBMS/docs/U2_5_Oracle-Basic_administration.md

 ---
-title:  "Unit 2.
-Oracle other basic administration tasks."
+title:  "Oracle other basic administration tasks"
 ---
+# Oracle other basic administration tasks

 In this section we are going to see other basic administration tasks, such as:

 - Data dictionary structure
 - Space administration
 - Object direct management

-# Data dictionary structure
+## Data dictionary structure

 The data dictionary, as we defined it before, contains among other things the structure of the tables.
 It actually contains much more information, about users, connections, statistics, etc.